BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 ## How to individually run it

 For testing purposes you can run a container with APIRest service, if you want to do this then there are two options:
-- Pulling the image from Docker Hub and running it
+- Pulling the image from Docker Hub and run it
-- Build the image from the given Dockerfile and running it
+- Build the image from the given Dockerfile and run it

 First option can be easily done by executing this command on your machine:
 ```